 Indexed in: PubMed, PubMed Central, Google Scholar, DOAJ, CrossRef, ESCI

-Clinical Nutrition welcomes submissions of the following article types: Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Clinical Nutrition welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Clinical Nutrition, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Articles published in the section Clinical Nutrition will benefit from the Frontiers impact and tiering system after online publication.
 Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a Frontiers Focused Review - a tier-climbing article.
 This is referred to as "democratic tiering".
 The author selection is based on article impact analytics of original research published in all Frontiers specialty journals and sections.
 Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Nutrition.

 Tel +41(0)21 510 17 40

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact firstname.lastname@example.org

 For queries regarding Research Topics, Editorial Board applications, and journal development, please contact email@example.com